 Paula Williams: Of them, one of the things that I’d suggest is that the eBooks are not doing as well as shorter things nowadays.

-People don’t want to read an eBook, or a 20 page item.
+People don’t want to read an eBook, or a 20 page item from a platform like Facebook.
 They don’t really wanna learn about something, they just want to fix an immediate problem, so, if you can do something more specific, so, the checklist and the blueprints are doing much better than the e-books and the more in-depth information nowadays.

 How can you prevent that information from becoming somebody else’s checklist, or somebody else’s blueprint?
 Quite honestly, I’ll send that when I’m in the throws of a listening or an acquisition.
 But I don’t just put that information out there because my competitors would pick that up in a heart beat.